comForte/dashboard/readme.md

 Uses code from dashing.io, batman.js, and jquery.

+# Supported Web Browsers

+The dashboard works with recent firefox, chrome, and Safari browsers.
+IE and Edge are not supported.

 # Configuration

 Edit index.html to define the widgets in the grid, and then generate the